North America ATLAS of Plucked Instruments

 Around Vera Cruz different styles of music can be found.
 Besides the huasteca, the son jarocho music is popular.
 This is played by a small group, with a harp and two different guitars : the requinto jarocho (which plays the bass lines - see under) and the jarana jarocha (which plays the chords).

-There are several sizes of jarana : the smallest is called chaquiste, then the jarana primera or mosquito or chillador; the next one jarana segunda or requinto de jarana, and the largest : jarana tercera or jarana jarocha.
-They all have 8 strings in 5 courses.
+There are several sizes of jarana : the smallest is called chaquiste (50cm), then the mosquito or chillador (60cm), then the jarana primera.
+The next one is the jarana segunda or requinto de jarana or tres cuartos (75cm), and the usual size : jarana tercera or jarana jarocha (85cm).
+The largest is the tercerola (100cm).

 top